radicallyopensecurity/netaidkit-legacy/README.md

 Set-up
 ----
-Connect to the NETAIDKIT access point using password 's3cr3tp4ss'.
+Connect to the NETAIDKIT access point using password 'netaidkit'.
 Browse to 192.168.101.1 and follow the steps to set-up your own AP and change the passwords.